vnijs/radiant/README.md

 		options(repos = c(XRAN = "http://mostly-harmless.github.io/radiant_miniCRAN/"))
 		install.packages(new.packages(), local_dir, dependencies = TRUE)

-If you are familiar with Git(Hub) you clone the repo.
+If you are familiar with Git(Hub) you can clone the repo as usual.
 You can also download the app by clicking the `Download ZIP` button and unzipping the folder to, for example, your Desktop.

 Note that Radiant does not currently work well with Shiny version 0.11.